 Maybe you’re looking for a club at school and it doesn’t exist.
 Start it!
 Shayen loves acrobatic yoga and juggling, so he started a “circus arts” get-together on Sundays behind Barton Springs in Austin.
 Now hundreds of people come, DJs spin, and it’s a huge party with all the things he loves.

 Starting small is satisfying in and of itself and can lead to big things.
 Also, not everything you’re going to do will be successful, so (like dating) it’s best to start getting a feel for what works and what doesn’t as soon as possible.

 - Set goals, no matter how loose.

 Anderson was sleeping on the futon for a couple months while he saved up for a van in which he’d live and travel the country.
-Without concentrating on the timeline, he’d save a little here and make something happen there.
+Without concentrating on the timeline, he’d save a little here and there.
 He bought a van on the exact day he’d originally intended without realizing it.

 When I visited Rachel last year, San Francisco just felt right.
 Ready for a change after ten years in Austin, I half-decided to come out for a few months and give it a try.
 Though there was little conviction and no conscious effort, I eventually found myself speeding toward California exactly when I’d said I would.

 Your goals won’t magically manifest Secret-style, but you’ll subconsciously move toward the plans you keep in the back of your mind.
 Keep something good back there.